By Edgar Beecher Bronson in 1910

 I refer, of course, not alone to the development of a great industry, which in its time has added millions to the material wealth of the country, but to its collateral results and influence.
 But for the venturesome range man and his rifle, millions of acres, from the Gulf in the South to Bow River in the far Canadian Northwest, now constituting the peaceful, prosperous homes of hundreds of thousands of thrifty farmers, would have remained for many years longer what it had been from the beginning — a hunting and battleground for Indians, and a safe retreat for wild game.

 What was the hardship, and what the personal risk with which this great pioneer work was accomplished, few know except those who had a hand in it, and they, as a rule, were modest men who thought little of what they did, and now that it is done, say less.

 About the Author: Edgar Beecher Bronson was the author of The Red-Blooded Heroes of the Frontier.
-This article is a chapter this book, published by A. C. Mcclurg & Co. in 1910.
-Bronson worked not only as a reporter and a writer, publishing a number of books and articles, he was also a cowboy and a rancher.
-The text as it appears here; is not verbatim, however, as it has been edited for clarity and ease of the modern reader.
+This article is a chapter of this book, published by A. C. Mcclurg & Co. in 1910.
+Bronson worked not only as a reporter and a writer, publishing several books and articles, he was also a cowboy and a rancher.
+As it appears here, the text is not verbatim, however, as it has been edited for clarity and ease of the modern reader.